 Food Science and Industry Bachelor's Degree

 There are two options available to students completing their degree online.
-The Food Business and Operations Management Option may be the choice for students who want more management-based coursework, while the Industry and Technology Option may appeal to students who want more science-based coursework.
+The Food Business and Operations Management Option may be the choice for students who want more management-based coursework, while the Technology Option may appeal to students who want more science-based coursework.
 Both options prepare students for the varied opportunities in the food industry.

 Careers in Food Science and Industry

 Imaginative and well-trained people are needed in research and product development to create new and innovative products and processes.
 Some graduates work with producers to improve the quality of raw materials.
 Persons trained in HACCP and food safety, microbiology, quality assurance and sensory analysis are needed to help food processors meet more stringent consumer and government requirements.
 Others are involved in selling, merchandising, advertising or managing food operations.
-Government regulatory agencies also hire food scientists to assure public health, nutrition and food labeling.
+Government regulatory agencies also hire food scientists in public health, nutrition and food labeling.
 If students have foreign language capabilities, international food industry jobs are available.